eigatech/zmk-config/README.md

 ## Hello

-You probably reached this page by watching one of my [Ergo Split Keyb Videos](https://www.youtube.com/playlist?list=PL1E2ddJCbc13DvCGYXX9jVVX1BqNGKE5D).
+You probably reached this page by watching one of these [Ergo Split Keyb Videos](https://www.youtube.com/playlist?list=PL1E2ddJCbc13DvCGYXX9jVVX1BqNGKE5D).

-This repository hosts my zmk-configs as seen on the YouTube videos linked above.
+This repository hosts zmk-configs as seen in the YouTube videos linked above.

 Additionally, this repository contains alternative configurations meant to be used with an extra controller acting as a dongle.
 Pease refer to the [Dongle Flashing](https://github.com/eigatech/zmk-config#dongle-flashing) chapter for instructions.